Identification of Dyestuff From Unknown Dyed Samples

 The Colour was destroyed and did not

-come back on washing and airing
+come back to washing and airing.

 present.
-Or maybe azo content
+Or maybe the Azo content

 dyestuffs restricted in Europe

 present.
-Or maybe azo content
+Or maybe the Azo content

 dyestuffs restricted in Europe

-Experiment no: 03: The sample is dissolved in cold concentrated H2SO4 and then diluted with water.
+Experiment No: 03: The sample is dissolved in cold concentrated H2SO4 and then diluted with water.

 Observation Inference Remarks